TheMythologist/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
-      Expected: The most recent window size and location is retained.
+      Expected: The most recent window size and location are retained.

 1. Shutdown
    1. Shutdown the app by using the `exit` command.<br>
       Expected: The app shuts down.

-   1. Reopen the app by double clicking the jar file.<br>
+   1. Reopen the app by double-clicking the jar file.<br>
-      Expected: The app starts up with previous data saved.
+      Expected: The app starts up with the previous data saved.

 ### Adding a student